WOA-Project/SurfaceDuo-Guides/InstallWindows/Files/InstallWindows-SurfaceDuo2.md

 DriverUpdater.exe -d "<path to extracted drivers>\definitions\Desktop\ARM64\Internal\zeta.txt" -r "<path to extracted drivers>" -p X:\
 ```

 - Once it is done, you can reboot your phone by pressing the power button for a few seconds.
-You will be able to boot to Android and your phone will work normally.
+You will be able to boot to Android™ and your phone will work normally.
 Set it up if you need it.

 You will be back into Surface Duo 2's bootloader.